PanicStation.org

 Do not do these things

-• Do not assume “it’s fine” if you’re getting unexpected verification codes, password resets, or bank alerts.
+• Do not ignore unexpected verification codes, password resets, bank alerts, new account emails, or debt notices.

 What to do now

-1. Get your passport back under your control (physically).
-If any business is holding it, ask for it back immediately.
-Store it securely and stop further copying.
+1. Get the physical passport back under your control.
+If a hotel, rental desk, tour operator, or other business is holding it, ask for it back and store it securely.

 What can wait

-• You do not need to decide right now whether to apply for a new passport if your passport is safely in your possession and there’s no sign of misuse.
+• You do not need to decide right now whether to apply for a new passport if the passport is safely in your possession and there is no sign of misuse.

-• You do not need to contact lots of offices at once if nothing suspicious has happened yet — focus on credit protection, account security, and documentation.
+• You do not need to contact many offices at once if nothing suspicious has happened; focus on the physical passport, credit protection, account security, and your written record.

 Important reassurance